 - Explanations for wicked problems vary because no single observer can claim to have fully analyzed and understood the full scope of the problem.

 - Wicked problems are the results of other wicked problems.
 Addressing one problem may result in improving the situation for other wicked problems.
 For example, improving education will have positive implications on health, nutrition and family planning.
 On the other hand, addressing one problem may result in other problems getting worse.
 For example, building low-income housing to address homelessness issues may result in high unemployment rates in concentrated areas.

 - There is no definitive scientific test for the solution of a wicked problem because they are human caused and not natural phenomena.

-- Solutions are often small-scale because too much new understanding during the process often reveals new information that changes the approach.
+- Attempts at solutions are often small-scale because too much new understanding during the process often reveals new information that changes the approach.

-- Designers attempting to address a wicked problem must be fully responsible for their action.
+- Designers attempting to address a wicked problem must be fully responsible for their actions.